gegis/taboo.cms/README.md

 npm i @taboo/cms
 ```

-It will also create a symlink in `./node_modules/.bin/taboo-cms-cli`.
+it will also create a symlink in `./node_modules/.bin/taboo-cms-cli`.

-To install Taboo CMS into your local folder just run `install` command over CLI:
+To install Taboo CMS into your local folder just run `install` command over
+created CLI command:
 ```
 npx taboo-cms-cli install
 ```
+Before the installation begins - it will prompt for CMS type: `react`, `classic` or `headless`
+and administrator `email` - this email will be used to create first admin user with
+the password: `admin`, make sure to change your password later on.

-After it has finished the installation process, run:
+After it has finished the installation process, please run:
 ```
 npm i
 ```
-To make sure all required modules are installed.
+to make sure all required modules are installed.

 That's it, you can now start the server by running:
 ```